Skip to content

 Should I take dietary supplements to protect against cancer recurrence?

 There is currently no evidence that dietary supplements can reduce the risk of recurrence or improve the likelihood of survival.
 There is strong evidence that taking high doses of some supplements may be harmful and may interact with some cancer treatments.
-It is better to obtain essential nutrients from foods as opposed to supplements.
-Some dietary supplements may be indicated where there is an identified clinical need (such as calcium and Vitamin D for individuals with osteoporosis, or when someone is unable to manage a normal, balanced diet), and in such cases, a doctor, dietitian or specialist nurse can offer advice.
-If you are taking nutritional supplements please discuss this with your doctor or pharmacist.
+It is better to obtain essential nutrients from foods rather than supplements.
+Some dietary supplements may be indicated where there is an identified clinical need (such as when someone is unable to manage a normal, balanced diet), and in such cases, a doctor, dietitian or specialist nurse can offer advice.

 Is juicing vegetables and fruit a good way to increase vitamin and mineral intake?